Deepak-SBaghel/Bash-Cheat-Sheet/README.md

 apt install wget=1.2.3       # Install a specific version of the wget package apt remove wget              # Removes the wget package apt upgrade                  # Upgrades all upgradable packages

+yum check-update             # Refresh and check for available updates yum search wget              # Search for a package yum info wget                # Show information about the wget package yum list wget --showduplicates   # List all available versions of wget yum install wget             # Install the latest version of wget yum install wget-1.2.3       # Install a specific version of wget yum remove wget              # Remove the wget package yum update                   # Update all upgradable packages

 ```

 ## Shutdown and Reboot